anvilproject/anvil-portal/content/faq/overview.md

 ## What is Dockstore and how does it relate to AnVIL?

 Dockstore is the workflow repository of AnVIL.
 Dockstore hosts WDL workflows and supports additional workflow languages.
-Users can select workflows from Dockstore and make them accessible on their Terra account to user for their own analysis.
+Users can select workflows from Dockstore and make them accessible on their Terra account to use for their own analysis.